 Surgery: The two main surgical options include:

-- Radical Hysterectomy: This surgery involves removal of the womb.
-It is quiet a bio operation and may be necessary to make sure that all the cancer has gone.
+- Radical Hysterectomy: This surgery involves the removal of the womb.
+It is a bio operation and may be necessary to make sure that all cancer has gone.
 Doctors usually offer a hysterectomy to women with stage 1 or 2A cervical cancer.

 Treatments are often used in combination with each other, particularly is the cancer is advanced and surgery is being performed.
 Chemotherapy may often be used before surgery to shrink the tumour or after surgery to destroy any cancer cells that could not be removed during surgery.